matteocorti/check_ssl_cert/README.md

 Options:
    -A,--noauth                     ignore authority warnings (expiration only)
-      --all                        enables all the possible optional checks at the maximum level --allow-empty-san            allow certificates without Subject Alternative Names (SANs) --check-ciphers grade        checks the offered ciphers
+      --all                        enables all the possible optional checks at the maximum level --all-local                  enables all the possible optional checks at the maximum level (without SSL-Labs) --allow-empty-san            allow certificates without Subject Alternative Names (SANs) --check-ciphers grade        checks the offered ciphers
       --check-ciphers-warnings     critical if nmap reports a warning for an offered cipher